March 25, 2005 Mount Peyton Crash: (26 Photos)

 • Know the terrain your snowmobiling in, if unfamiliar check it out first or stick only to well marked trails.

-• If your name is Sooley, you should probably wear a parachute!
+• If your name is Sooley, you should probably invest in a parachute!

 Cheers, MIKE